francisjade/francisjade/README.md

 - 👋 Hi, I’m @francisjade
 - 👀 I’m interested in IT.
-- 🌱 I’m currently an IT student 2nd year.
+- 🌱 I am currently studying Information Technology (IT) and i’m in my 2nd year..
 - 📫 How to reach me shiroujade@gmail.com.
-- 👁️ I want to atleast enhance my knowledge,
+- 👁️ I want to gain more knowledge in Information Technology by also interacting with other developers and students.
-And interact with other developers/Students

 <!---
 francisjade/francisjade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.